 BEING A SUSTAINABILITY LEADER

-With support from REG, Ames equipped several trucks to run 100% biodiesel.
+With support from Chevron Renewable Energy Group, Ames equipped several trucks to run 100% biodiesel.
 They’re high-use dump trucks fitted with a blade in the winter and used to haul material for road crews in the warmer months, and they account for 10% of the diesel fuel consumed by the city’s 300-unit fleet.

 The B100 trucks were tested right away, with a snowstorm the first weekend.
 Since then, they’ve run in temperatures as cold as minus 9 degrees Fahrenheit and have made a three-hour roundtrip at highway speeds to pick up road salt.